 The ferry departs fromevery morning Tuesday through Saturday at 9:00 a.m., and sails for about 90 minutes before arriving at Barbuda.
 The return ferry leaves at 3:45 p.m.
 You'll spend EC$220 or $83(USD) for an adult round trip ticket, and EC$115 or $43(USD) for children.
 If you need more details, contact Barbuda Express at 268-560-7989.

-is the only ferry dock we have listed in our system.
+is the one local ferry dock we have listed in our system.

 There is no more perfect way to travel to a getaway on Barbuda than to take a ferry.
 The slow, scenic ride across the Caribbean Sea gives you just the right amount of time to disconnect from the modern, busy world you came from, and put yourself in the slow moving mindset that will become normal for you during your stay.